ROI

 I fainted, fell out of the chair and hit the floor.
 I dreamed a ten second dream of the most vivid wild universe, where I saw a brilliant rainbow prism.
 Then the darkness started to recede, and there were all of these people around me- the nurse, the doctor, other staff members.
 I was utterly confused as to where I was and who these people were.
 They were asking me questions but I couldn’t answer.
 They looked worried.
 They brought me water and propped me up against the wall.
 Slowly, the room stitched back together again- I was in the same office, sitting on the tan carpet, and I was vibrating with fear.

-I couldn’t speak for a long time, but eventually was able to respond to their questions (what month is it?
+I couldn’t speak for what felt like a long time, but eventually was able to respond to their questions (what month is it?
 Who’s the president?), enough to satisfy them that I didn’t have a concussion.
 I was struggling to breathe right, to regulate one breath in, one breath out.
 The doctor asked me if I had someone who could drive me home.
 My husband worked about an hour and fifteen minutes from the hospital, and as a school teacher, it wasn’t ideal to ask him to leave his students to come rescue me.
 My co-worker and good friend, however, worked very close by.
 I called her and explained that surprise!
 I’d been going to a fertility clinic and I’d fainted and could she please come pick me up?

 I sat on a bench outside the clinic.
 The sun was shining, and early spring flowers were sprouting from the mulched beds- pansies and petunias, in shades ranging from purple to pink.
 My friend pulled up in her white minivan and asked me on the drive home, “So you’re trying to get pregnant?
 That’s exciting!”
 I wanted to match her enthusiasm, and agreed that it was exciting, but my words trailed off.
 I was still having some difficulty verbalizing anything, and it felt like my head was stuffed with cotton.
 I didn’t know why I had fainted, and it was upsetting.

-When he came home, my husband was nothing but kind to me.
+When he came home, my husband was intensely focused on me.
 He also didn’t understand why I’d fainted, and he was worried about me.
 We wanted to make sense of it, but it wasn’t clear if it was a physical or mental issue.
 I called my primary care doctor and made an appointment.
 A couple of days later at the doctor’s office, they ran some tests including an EKG to determine if there was a medical cause for my fainting, but nothing turned up.
 The doctor suggested something called Vasovagal syncope, a fairly common condition that leads to fainting.
 He told me that sometimes your nerves give the wrong signal to your blood vessels causing them to open up, and that your heartbeat simultaneously slows down, which causes your blood pressure to drop.
 And then you lose consciousness and fall out of your chair at the doctor’s office.

 What did it mean that I was voluntarily participating in a medical process that was so terrifying to my system that I kept disassociating again and again?
 Why did I continue to push through it, overriding the very loud and incredibly persistent signals that I was way beyond my boundaries of comfort?
 The truth is that I wasn’t aware that I was being traumatized appointment after appointment.
 I was succumbing to the trauma in service of producing a child as quickly as possible because my time was running up.
 I felt like my future hung on this very thin nail, wobbly in the wall and almost ready to fall to the ground.
 I’ve always been good at intellectualizing rather than listening to my body, whether that meant landscaping for my dad for ten hour days in 90 degree heat without a proper break or trying to not break my stride at work when dealing with an active migraine.
 I was excellent at rationalizing that the work itself was more important then my well-being or comfort.
 So IVF wasn’t any different.
 There was a problem that we were trying to solve, and that problem was my infertility.
 Therefore it was my responsibility to solve that problem and get pregnant, no matter the cost.